Volkswagen Passat (B1): B1 in Brazil

 In Brazil, the Passat B1 was produced from 1974 until 1988, originally with the 1.5-liter gasoline engine.
 A 1.6 was added with the 1976 introduction of the sportier TS 1.6 version, which received twin headlights.
 Since the Audi 80 was not marketed in Brazil, its front-end treatment was applied to the Passat in a facelift for 1979.
 Originally only available as a two or four-door fastback sedan, a three-door hatchback option was added in July 1976.
 During its long life cycle many improvements from the B2 platform were introduced, like its 1.6 and 1.8-liter engines and a five-speed gearbox.
 A second, Brazil-specific face-lift in 1983 brought quadruple rectangular headlights.
 The sporting TS 1.6 was later upgraded with a bigger engine, as the Passat GTS 1.8 Pointer.
-For export only Volkswagen's 1.6 L diesel four-cylinder engine was also installed.
+For export only, Volkswagen's 1.6 L diesel four-cylinder engine was also installed by Volkswagen do Brasil (VWB).

-As a part of an overall export push by Volkswagen do Brasil (VWB), 170,000 "Passat LSE" were also built between 1983 and 1988 specifically for export to Iraq.
+As a part of an overall export push by Volkswagen do Brasil, 170,000 "Passat LSE" were also built between 1983 and 1988 specifically for export to Iraq.
 These cars received various upgrades to suit Iraqi conditions, such as a protection plate for the engine, a stronger radiator, and standard air conditioning, and were bartered for oil which was transferred to Petrobras.
 As Petrobras' oil reserves grew larger than necessary, VWB found themselves with a large stock of Iraqi-spec cars that they were unable to export.
 In July 1986 local sales of these leftovers began.
-Despite being fitted with the old 72 PS 1.6 L MD270 engine and a four-speed transmission rather than the more powerful AP600 and the five-speed unit used in current Brazilian cars, the LSE was an unexpected success in the Brazilian market.
+Despite being fitted with the old 72 PS 1.6 L MD270 engine and a four-speed transmission rather than the more powerful AP600 and the five-speed unit used in the then-current Brazilian cars, the LSE was an unexpected success in the Brazilian market.

 The Passat represented a break with Volkswagen do Brasil's rear-engined, air-cooled traditions.
 It did well on introduction, being a much more modern car than the rest of the VWB lineup as well as the Ford Corcel, its closest competitor.
 After the introduction of the B2 Santana in 1984, however, the Passat began to show its age.
 The Passat continued to be produced until 1988, by which time a total of 676,819 Passats had been built in Brazil.